 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces used by the Full Stack Belgium community for communication.
-This includes Full Stack Belgium Slack, GitHub, Twitter, our Meetups, conferences, and any other relevant forums.
+This includes Full Stack Belgium Slack, GitHub, Twitter, our Events, conferences, and any other relevant forums.
 Violations of this code outside of any spaces managed by the Full Stack Belgium team will still affect a person’s ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing [email protected].
 We take all reports seriously, and your identity will remain confidential.

 Be welcoming.
 We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 Be considerate.
 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.

 Be respectful.
 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
 Members of the Full Stack Belgium community should be respectful when dealing with other members as well as with people outside the Full Stack Belgium community.